cferdinandi/adventure/content/rules.md

 Every game or adventure is made up of a series of encounters.

+In some adventures, those encounters are linear and need to follow a specific path, with one encounter leading to the next.
+In others, they're non-linear, and players can explore more openly as long as they complete all of their tasks.

-In our Lacey the Luck Dragon adventure, the encounters may include:
+*Lacey the Luck Dragon* is a non-linear adventure.
+The encounters may include:

 - Rescuing a baby dragon from a cave with a sleeping ogre
 - Rescuing a baby dragon trapped in some tree vines